-Pour over coffee is similar to the French press in the sense that you can dial in your flavor profile a bit better.
-With the pour over method you let water soak the coffee grounds a bit before adding addtional water, and because its dripping from the grounds, and not being pushed there’s a better chance you won’t have grounds in coffee.
-That, for some, is a deal breaker.
+Pour-over coffee is similar to the French press in the sense that you can dial in your flavor profile a bit better.
+With the pour-over method, you let the water soak the coffee grounds a bit before adding additional water, and because it’s dripping from the grounds, and not being pushed there’s a better chance you won’t have grounds in the coffee.
+That, for some, is a deal-breaker.
 Here are the top picks:

 Yes instant.
-Instant Coffee has come a long way and there are plenty of decent options out there on the market to get you fix in the back country.
+Instant Coffee has come a long way and there are plenty of decent options out there on the market to get your fix in the backcountry.
 The packs themselves are lightweight, and just need the addition of the boiled water.

 Heating It Up

-We’re not talking cold brew, iced coffee here, so there needs to be a way for heating up the water for the coffee.
-You can read more about top backpacking stoves, etc. in this post, but these two picks are highly-rated and will suit you just fine:
+We’re not talking cold brew, iced coffee here, so there needs to be a way for heating the water for the coffee.
+You can read more about top backpacking stoves, etc. in this post, but these two picks are highly rated and will suit you just fine: